wwivbbs/docs/usenet.md

 NEWSNAME=[Your NNTP username]
 NEWSPASS=[Your NNTP password]
 ```
-*The following items are optional but recommended
+*The following items are optional but recommended*
 ```
-REALNAME = Y ; Y/N
+REALNAME = Y
 SPAMADDRESS = YourFake Email@some.com.remove.com
 REPLYTO = Your email@your.com.remove.com
 SIGNATURE = C:\WWIV\GFILES\INTERNET.TAG